• Christmas Recipes

 For a terrific weekend or holiday breakfast, try these naturally gluten-free buckwheat pancakes.

 This is the basic overnight oats recipe with chia seeds.
 Toppings take it to a whole new level.
+See my notes for varying the protein levels.

 Simple ingredients for overnight oats with chia seeds.

 • Chia seeds - Chia seeds make the overnight oats set up nicely and add a little healthy fat, fiber, and creaminess.
+I prefer white chia seeds for overnight oats.

 • Sweetener - Try agave syrup, maple syrup, date syrup, yacon or raw honey.
 You can mix it in as the oats set up overnight, or use a little in the morning over the top.
-For zero sugar use this monk fruit honey or maple syrup.
+For zero sugar use monk fruit honey or maple syrup.

 • Vanilla - Use either vanilla extract or try vanilla paste with little flecks of vanilla bean.